Toggle Nav

 6. The frequency of the incident(s).

-The Company guarantees to protect informants who report in good faith from any retaliation by the allegation's subject.
-Informants have the following options regarding the disclosure of their identity:
+The Company guarantees to protect whistleblowers who report in good faith from any retaliation by the allegation's subject.
+The whistleblowers have the following options regarding the disclosure of their identity:

-1. Full disclosure: the informant is willing to disclose his/her identity to Deloitte and the Company.
+1. Full disclosure: the whistle-blowers is willing to disclose his/her identity to Deloitte and the Company.

-2. Partial anonymity: the informant is willing to disclose his/her identity only to Deloitte.
+2. Partial anonymity: the whistle-blowers is willing to disclose his/her identity only to Deloitte.
 In this case, Deloitte will keep the informant’s identity confidential from the Company.

-3. Full anonymity: the informant is unwilling to disclose his/her identity to either Deloitte or the Company.
-The Company guarantees to protect informants who report in good faith from any retaliation by the allegation's subject
+3. Full anonymity: the whistle-blower is not willing to disclose his or her identity to Deloitte or the Company.
+The Company guarantees to protect the whistle-blower, who acts in good faith, from any act of retaliation by the reported party.

 Risk Management

-We are committed to identifying and managing the risks that inevitably arise during the normal course of business in order to minimise any potential negative impacts on the achievement of the Company’s strategic business objectives, reputation, and business continuity and sustainability.
-Matahari’s integrated, company-wide approach to risk management is led by the Risk Management Committee, the Audit Committee, the Internal Audit and the Company’s External Auditors, which work together to identify, evaluate and mitigate risks by reviewing risk parameters in various areas, particularly critical systems, areas affecting costing and/or profitability, fraud, and abuse of authority.
+The Risk Management Committee, the Audit Committee, the Internal Audit and the Company’s External Auditors work closely to identify, evaluate and mitigate risks by reviewing risk parameters in various areas, particularly critical systems, areas affecting costing and/or profitability, fraud, and abuse of authority.

 1. Risk identification, measurement, monitoring and control, including awareness;

-2. Risk management infrastructure, including organizational structure, governance systems, data collection, analysis methods, policies and procedures and reporting; and
+2. Risk management infrastructure, including organisational structure, governance systems, data collection, analysis methods, policies and procedures and reporting; and

-The Company has developed a road map for implementing risk management processes across the organisation via several functions in Loss Prevention, Security and Safety, to protect corporate assets.
+In order to protect the Company’s assets, the Company has developed a roadmap for implementing risk management processes across the organisation via several functions in Loss Prevention, Security, and Safety.

-In 2022, the key risks faced by the Company and its mitigation efforts are summarised below:
+In 2023, the Company identified key risks and its mitigation efforts which are summarised below:

 Macroeconomic and Industry Risk

 In general, economic growth drives rising wages.
 Thus, the number of consumers who have sufficient income to spend on our product offering increases, and demand may vary.
-The customer preferences also change rapidly, with new trends emerging.
+Demand may vary as customer preferences change rapidly with emerging trends.

 Mitigation